solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 This state will then be passed to the next _Lambda_ invocation within that tumbling window.

-The _isFinalInvokeForWindow_ attribute is set to `true` in the very last invocation of each tumbling window and helps you to determine when to process the results of the window aggregation.
+The _isFinalInvokeForWindow_ attribute is set to `true` in the very last invocation of each tumbling window.
+This helps you to determine when to process the results of the window aggregation.
 You could, for example, store those results in a database, or send them to a queue, or maybe even another Kinesis stream!

 ```javascript
 if (event.isFinalInvokeForWindow) {